Garden irrigation in Ampio UNI

 How does water irrigation work?

-In order to get to the irrigation settings in Ampio UNI, go to the ACCOUNT tab and open Garden irrigation.
+In order to get to the irrigation settings in Ampio UNI, click on the Ampio logo in the middle of the bottom menu and enter the Garden irrigation tile.
 If you have not configured garden irrigation before, the list will be empty.
 Before you add your first section, let’s first focus on how exactly the sections work.
 In garden irrigation you can create any number of sections, which work independently from each other.
 Then, each section can have any number of actions added, and each of the actions' operational time is specified in minutes.
 Actions are triggered one by one, starting from the first one on the list, only when all the conditions for triggering a section are met.
-After the prescribed time, the first action is switched off and the next Action from the list is activated.
+After the prescribed time, the first action is switched off and the next Action from the list is activated, unless a delay time is set, more about which later in this guide.
 Let’s create the first section by clicking on the + symbol in the top menu bar in Ampio UNI.
 Give the section a name and confirm with OK.

 Conditions for triggering a section